mrchu39/fritz-classification/README.md

 After completing all in the list, the script will indicate that the submission process is complete.

+## Plans

+- [] Include additional classification techniques using photometry
+- [] Assess the feasibility of including RCF checking using the photometry curves

 ## Acknowledgements

 A majority of the TNS submission code has been provided for use by Aishwarya Dahiwale from her own [repository](https://github.com/Aishwarya113/TNS-Classification).